How Much Was 1 Bitcoin worth in 2009?

 What determines Bitcoin’s Worth?

-There is no official way to determine the price of the Bitcoin.
-Its worth is average based on the feeds received from the global exchange.
-But discrepancies aside, the factors which determine “how much 1 bitcoin worth” are:
+There is no proper way to determine the price of Bitcoin.
+Its worth is an average based on the feeds received from the global exchange.
+But discrepancies aside, the factors which determine “how much one bitcoin worth” are:

 Supply and Demand

-Bitcoin is not like other fiat currency who’s quantity increases with the demand.
+Bitcoin is not like other fiat currency whose quantity increases with the request.
 There is a limited number of bitcoin in the market.

 Drivers of Interest

-There are various instances when the bitcoin turned out to be a tutelary saint.
+There were various instances when the bitcoin turned out to be a tutelary saint.
 Some of the examples

 Banking Blockades: Bitcoin is accepted as the payment or the donation when the banks refused to pay through their channels.